research

-Working Papers Auditor-Client Fit: A New Measure of Audit Quality with Tzachi Zach
+Auditor-Client Compatibility and Audit Quality with Tzachi Zach

 Auditing on the Edge: Spillover Effects of Having an Exposed Client with Stavriana Hadjigavriel